norsk-gjeldsinformasjon/api-docs/docs/howto/quarterly-debt-reports.md

 The following steps are executed on the first date of each quarterly fiscal quarter:

-1. NoGi retrieves the NIN list from your server
+1. Norsk Gjeldsinformasjon retrieves the NIN list from your server
 2. If the NIN list has errors, a **Failure report** is sent back
-3. If valid, NoGi begins creating a `.gzip` data package
+3. If valid, Norsk Gjeldsinformasjon begins creating a `.gzip` data package
 4. A **Progress report** is delivered while the service works
 5. When ready, the data package is delivered to your specified SFTP location